Introduction and Overview

 The interlocking system in this large arbor design gives a fast retrieve and it also allows a reduced line memory.
 The line on the Redington does come on and off very smooth.
 This is noticed when the line is under tension from a larger catch.
 The V-cut design in the spool gives it a more diverse use.
 This deep v-spool prevents unnecessary twisting and increases the backing capacity of the reel.
 For the trout anglers, the smooth line is very much appreciated in snagging those harder catches such as the steelhead and rainbow trout.
 For the saltwater fishermen, being able to get more cranks with the Redington Behemoth reel saves so much energy and struggle.
 The bigger coils also give easier casting and can survive the tough fights that would place tension on the line, which results in the chance of catching some great fish.

 - The larger arbor design gives ample room for additional backing.
 The additional linebacking allows you to increase the size of your catch.
 The quicker it is to reel in your catch is also notable with this Redington when handling that 25 pound King salmon.
-The performance when it comes to fighting those large saltwater fish, it is one of the best saltwater fly reels worth the purchase.
+The performance when it comes to fighting those large saltwater fish, it is one of the fly reels worth the purchase.
 Catching the larger fish that seems to be a quick running fish is achievable with the additional backing provided by this Redington Behemoth reel.
 The smooth reel along with the adjustable drag made it the perfect choice for reeling in hard to lose fish.

 With such a powerful drag system, taking this into saltwater is a no-brainer.
 The downfall is that since it is unsealed, it’s susceptible to getting debris, dirt, sand, etc. in its system.
 It was a little surprising to see the drag was just capped and left unsealed but with all the other perks of the system, it does not have to be a deal breaker.